 main interior-layout section responsibility

-We launched Gold Medal flour back around the time we began in the United States, with flour mills on the banks of the Mississippi River in Minneapolis, Minnesota.
+We launched Gold Medal flour shortly after we began in the United States.
+That was in 1866, when we built flour mills on the banks of the Mississippi River in Minneapolis, Minnesota.

 These days, Gold Medal is still the No. 1 selling branded flour in the U.S.